tier4/driving_log_replayer/docs/use_case/localization.en.md

       "Result": "Success or Fail",
       "Info": [
         {
+          "Value": {
+            "stamp": {
+              "sec": "sec of stamp",
+              "nanosec": "nanosec of stamp"
+            },
-          "Value": "Value of NVTL or TP",
+            "data": "Value of NVTL or TP"
+          },
+          "Reference": {
+            "stamp": {
+              "sec": "sec of stamp",
+              "nanosec": "nanosec of stamp"
+            },
-          "Reference": "Likelihood not used in the evaluation.
+            "data": "Likelihood not used in the evaluation.
 Reference value; if Value is NVTL, TP is entered."
+          }
         }
       ]
     }